jericholeal/jl-virtualnetlab/README.md

 - I had the wrong sharename in smb.conf, so I fixed the name

 #### linuxclient01 backups
-- I added a static DHCP lease to linuxclient01 to simplify ssh backups from fileserver01
+- Added a static DHCP lease to linuxclient01 to simplify ssh backups from fileserver01